Imran Khan calls for new investigation after Donald Lu rejects 'encrypted conspiracy' - ExBulletin

 The code was sent by Asad Majeed, then Pakistan's ambassador to the United States.

-'Mighty will be responsible if anything happens to Imran Khan' PTI Chairman Gohar said that the life of the party's founding president Khan, who remains incarcerated in Rawalpindi's Adiala Jail, is in danger and if anything Something happens, “powerful people” will be held responsible.
+Powerful will be responsible if anything happens to Imran Khan.
+PTI president Gohar said the life of the party's founding president Khan, who remains incarcerated in Rawalpindis Adiala jail, was in danger and if anything happened, “powerful people” would be held responsible.

-“The people in power will be responsible for [any harm] to the life of the PTI founder,” Gohar said while speaking to the media after a meeting with the former prime minister in jail.

-Referring to Pakistan Muslim League-Nawaz (PML-N) leader Rana Sanaullah's past remarks, Gohar said the former interior minister had said “either Imran Khan will stay or we will stay”.

 He said the party had also filed complaints against Sanaullah in Karachi.